jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-12.md

-Consequently, if we wish to find the square root of $$a+b$$, we have only to substitute for the exponent $$n$$ the fraction ½ in the general formula, **Art.
-361**, and we shall have first, for the coefficients,
+Consequently, if we wish to find the square root of $$a+b$$, we have only to substitute for the exponent $$n$$ the fraction ½ in the general formula, <span class="artref">Art.
+361</span>, and we shall have first, for the coefficients,

 $$\frac{n}{1}=\frac{1}{2}; \; \frac{n-1}{2}=-\frac{1}{4}; \;